SCIInstitute/ShapeWorks/docs/studio/studio-analyze.md

 *Show distance on surface* colors each sample by its per-vertex distance to the groomed surface, switching the view to the reconstructed surfaces where that field lives.
 This shows *where* correspondence breaks down, not just which samples are worst.

+The particles are colored by the average distance over the part of the surface nearest to each one, rather than by the distance at the particle itself.
+The reconstruction is warped through the particles and the particles lie on the surface, so the distance at a particle is zero whatever the state of the model; the error to look for is always in the gaps between them.

 Note that this measures the correspondence model against the *groomed* meshes, so it reflects both optimization quality and any grooming problems upstream of it.

 The same metric is available outside Studio via the `shapeworks correspondence-quality` command and the Python API — see [Correspondence Quality](../workflow/analyze.md#correspondence-quality).
 Studio reconstructs through its own warper, so its numbers can differ slightly from the command line's if you have changed the template sample or the warp method.